 - 1 tbsp butter

-- Next, whisk 5 whole eggs and set aside for later.
+- Firstly, whisk the eggs and set aside for later.
 Whisk until air bubbles form, this will add a lightness to the eggs.

-- Once the pan is heated, add 3 ½ ounces of diced onions and tomatoes.
-After a quick stir, add the 9 ounces of bell pepper mix.
+- Once the pan is heated, add the diced onions and tomatoes.
+After a quick stir, add the bell pepper mix.

-- Add a tbsp of minced garlic to the pan and cook until ingredients are translucent.
-Stir mixture well until tomatoes go slightly mushy.
+- Add minced garlic to the pan and cook until ingredients are translucent.
+Stir the mixture until the tomatoes turn slightly mushy.

-- Next, add a tbsp each of coriander powder, paprika, cumin and curry powder to the mixture and stir well.
-Mix in a tbsp of salt and pepper to taste, stir gently.
+- Next, add a tablespoon each of coriander, paprika, cumin, and chili powder to the mixture and stir well.
+Mix in salt and pepper to taste, and stir gently.

 - Now, stir in the beaten eggs, making sure to whisk them one last time before pouring the mix into the pan.